skrattaren/apf.rst/apf.rst

   accredited to bards in Celtic tradition.
 Note that the gonnagle turns out to be called William.

-  William McGonagall's most famous poem is probably "`The Tay Bridge Disaster`_" which recounts the events of the evening of 28 December 1879, when, during a severe gale, the Tay Rail Bridge near Dundee collapsed as a train was passing over it.
+  William McGonagall's most famous poem is probably **The Tay Bridge Disaster** which recounts the events of the evening of 28 December 1879, when, during a severe gale, the Tay Rail Bridge near Dundee collapsed as a train was passing over it.
 The first verse reads: